AlexHuynh35/VideoGameRecommender/README.md

 - **Game Search & Filters**: users can enter a game they like and apply filters (genre and platform) to discover similar titles.

-- **Game Details Page**: each game links to a detail view with expanded information (developer, cover art, rating, release date, etc.).
+- **Game Details Popup**: each game opens a detailed view with expanded information (developer, cover art, rating, release date, etc.).

 ---